notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

         let random_index = (rng.gen::<f64>() * 3.0).round() as u32 & 3;

         // Adjusting the distance will change how the fire behaves
-        // by making it look like it is blowing left or right. let distance = cursor - random_index + 1;
+        // by making the fire look like it is blowing left or right. let distance = cursor - random_index + 1;
         let new_index = (distance - FIRE_WIDTH) as usize;